National Movement for the Establishment of a 49th State: Leadership

-The principle advocate for the movement was Oscar Brown, Sr., father of Oscar Brown, Jr. who was a popular entertainer.
+The principal advocate for the movement was Oscar Brown, Sr., father of Oscar Brown, Jr. who was a popular entertainer.
 Brown lived a varied life in Chicago, Illinois.
-Brown was the son of a former slave, born in 1895 and growing up in Edwards, Mississippi.
+Brown was the son of a former slave, born in 1895 and grew up in Edwards, Mississippi.
 During World War I, he served as a lieutenant in France, returning to graduate from Howard University with a degree in law.
 He then began his work as an activist by starting a student branch of the NAACP.
-He moved to Chicago and used that degree to start a law firm called Brown, Brown, Cyrus and Green, before shifting his interests to real estate.
-It was during this time that he focused his energy on starting the Movement to establish a 49th state.
+He moved to Chicago and used his law degree to start a law firm called Brown, Brown, Cyrus, and Green, before shifting his interests to real estate.
+It was during this time that he focused his energy on starting the Movement to Establish a 49th State.
 He led a group of fellow separatists in Chicago.
 He wanted descendants of slaves like himself to have a place where they could build their own economy without the detriments of being an ex-slave in the white-dominated world.
-After the movement failed, he continued his involvement in activism as the president of the Chicago's branch of the NAACP and the Chicago Negro Chamber of Commerce.
+After the movement failed, he continued his involvement in activism as the president of the Chicago branch of the NAACP and the Chicago Negro Chamber of Commerce.
 He died in 1990 at the age of 94.

 Purpose

-The main purpose for the National Movement for the Establishment of the 49th state was to create a separate state for African American people.
-The beginning of the movement saw Oscar Brown seeking the establishment for a state in the union territories.
+The main purpose of the National Movement for the Establishment of the 49th state was to create a separate state for African American people.
+The beginning of the movement saw Oscar Brown seeking the establishment of a state in the union territories.
 The state was to be populated and governed by African American people.
 The primary goal of statehood was to ensure that the benefits of the New Deal were fairly allocated to African American citizens.
 The organization gradually declined due to the lack of support, and the other outside federal forces prohibiting the creation of the 49th State.
 Later, Alaska would become the 49th state.

 History

 The National Movement for the Establishment of the 49th state took place in the 1930s.
-During this time in the United States, Southern segregation and Northern economic deprivation was prevalent in the United States.
+During this time in the United States, Southern segregation and Northern economic deprivation were prevalent in the United States.
 The movement was originally based in Chicago, Illinois.
 Later there were several smaller campaigns held by African American groups all over the country.
 In 1931, campaigns were held in Chicago, and the states of Virginia, California, New York, Ohio, and Florida.